aengl/cocoon-demo/README.md

 ![](/resources/scatterplot.gif)

-Visualisations are fully interactive and can interact with the node's state, allowing visual definitions of complex filter criteria.
+Visualisations are fully interactive and can interface with the node's state, allowing visual definitions of complex filter criteria.

 ![](/resources/brushing&linking.gif)